rspamd/rspamd/doc/quickstart.md

 ## Preparation steps

-First of all, you need a working <abbr title="Mail Transfer Agent>MTA</abbr> that can send and receive email for your domain using <abbr title="Simple Mail Transfer Protocol">SMTP</abbr> protocol.
+First of all, you need a working <abbr title="Mail Transfer Agent">MTA</abbr> that can send and receive email for your domain using <abbr title="Simple Mail Transfer Protocol">SMTP</abbr> protocol.
 In this guide, we describe the setup of the [Postfix MTA](http://www.postfix.org/).
 However, rspamd can work with other MTA software - you can find details in the [integration document](/doc/integration.html).

 ### TLS Setup

 It is strogly recommended to setup TLS for your mail system.
 We suggest to use certificates issued by [letsencrypt](https://letsencrypt.org) as they are free to use and are convenient to manage.
 To get such a certificate for your domain you need to allow letsencrypt to check your domain.
 There are many tools available for these purposes, including the official client and couple of alternative clients, for example (acme)[https://github.com/hlandau/acme].
 The setup is fairly simple: just type

     apt-get install acmetool
-    acme quickstart
+    acmetool quickstart
-    acme want mail.example.com
+    acmetool want mail.example.com

 In this guide, we assume that all services have the same certificate which might not be desired if you want greater levels of security.